chanzuckerberg/miniwdl/CONTRIBUTING.md

 To quickly run only a relevant subset of the tests, you can e.g. `python3 -m unittest -f tests/test_5stdlib.py` or `python3 -m unittest -f tests.test_5stdlib.TestStdLib.test_glob`.

+Miniwdl's [online documentation](https://miniwdl.readthedocs.io/en/latest/) includes several codelab tutorials to start with.
 The [pull request template](https://github.com/chanzuckerberg/miniwdl/blob/master/.github/pull_request_template.md) includes a checklist for preparing your PR.
 Thank you!

 ## Security